-- Count cars driving up and down a street or in a parking lot.
+- Count cars or trucks driving up and down a street or in a parking lot.

 - Create a graph of the different colored cars you see drive past your street, neighborhood or in a parking lot to see which is the most popular color.

-- Look at statistics and graphs on the web and interpret these about the number of cars being made today or statistics on road safety.
+- Look at statistics and graphs on the web and interpret these about the number of cars being made today or statistics on road or air safety.

 - Learn about how speed is measured and use this knowledge to explore addition, subtraction and multiplication problems.

-- Explore transport timetables and try to work out how to get from one place to another.
+- Explore transportation timetables and try to work out how to get from one place to another.

 English and Literacy

-- Write a recount or retelling about a car ride, train or plane trip you have been on.
+- Write a recount or retelling about a car ride, train, boat or plane trip you have been on.